Farof/jhtml/Readme.md

 	var jhtml = require("jhtml");
 	var E = jhtml.E;

-Then build your template :
+Then build your template:

 	var template =
 	E({id: "content"},
 		E("p", "Hello world!")
 	);

 the "template" variable is now a promise that can deliver a string in two ways : executing the function or passing it to the render function.
-Both are equivalent :
+Both are equivalent:

 	template();
 	jhtml.render(template);

-Output :
+Output:

 	<div id="content">
 	<p>